turris-cz/user-docs/docs/geek/nextcloud/nextcloud.md

 Also, bear in mind that if you are using Nextcloud from our repositories, **you shouldn't update the Nextcloud core manually**, as that would get overwritten by the next update.
 So update just your extra apps and leave the core to us.

+## Troubleshooting

+### I cannot log in

+If you logged in with https once, the next http login will not work.
+This can be solved by always using https or by clearing the browser cookies.